vaquerizaslab/fanc/fanc-doc/api/generate/pairs.rst

 Filter types
 ~~~~~~~~~~~~

-Here are the filters available in Kai-C for read/fragment pairs:
+Here are the filters available in FAN-C for read/fragment pairs:

 - :class:`~fanc.pairs.SelfLigationFilter` removes all pairs where both reads map to the same fragment
 - :class:`~fanc.pairs.ReDistanceFilter` can filter for an expected DNA (not restriction) fragment